 - +1 weapon of choice (hand axe, spear, short sword, falchion or mace, or unarmed)

 These are adjusted by your species' aptitudes.

 Once it becomes available, Spectral Weapon gives an immense boost to your attack power, nearly doubling your damage output.
 This is particularly useful for polearms-wielders; you can keep the vulnerable spectral weapon safely behind you while you both get to attack.
-Regeneration is also tremendously useful; faster HP regeneration greatly increases your survival rate and is absolutely worth using if you aren't worshiping a good god.
+Ozocubu's Armour, meanwhile, grants you a significant boost to AC, though it only functions if you're wearing leather armour or lighter.

 Merfolk are a very strong species to play as a skald.
 They have excellent aptitudes for play as a nimble, lightly armoured spear-fighter, letting them cast all starting spells with ease and make the most of Spectral Weapon.
-High elves and vampires also work well in this role, given their solid aptitudes; high elves can branch into more spellcasting-heavy gameplay, while vampires tend toward sneaky stealth play supplemented by magically enhanced melee.
-Solid god selections include Okawaru (simple, straightforward combat boosts that require minimal Invocations training, and the weapon and armour gifts are always appreciated), Fedhas (wandering mushrooms are very powerful, rain is more useful to merfolk) or Kiku (allows you to branch into Necromancy, particularly useful to vampires for blood on demand).
-The only gods not recommended are Trog (if you want to play a magic-free character, there are much better choices than skald) and the Shining One (forbids Regeneration and works badly with Spectral Weapon).
+Vampires also work well in this role, given their solid aptitudes toward sneaky stealth play supplemented by magically enhanced melee.
+Solid god selections include Okawaru (simple, straightforward combat boosts that require minimal Invocations training, and the weapon and armour gifts are always appreciated) or Kiku (allows you to branch into Necromancy and eventually Excruciating Wounds).
+The only gods not recommended are Trog (if you want to play a magic-free character, there are much better choices than skald) and the Shining One (works badly with Spectral Weapon).